-Due to the recent events regarding Covid-19, and as we all are aware of the full blown 2nd wave, we are collectively taking a decision to shut down the office to slow the spread of the virus.
-We are imposing the ‘Work from Anywhere’ policy again until further notice as an immediate measure till things settle down.
+Due to the recent events regarding Covid-19, and as we all are aware of the full-blown 2nd wave, we are collectively taking a decision to shut down the office to slow the spread of the virus.
+We are imposing the ‘Work from Anywhere policy again until further notice as an immediate measure till things settle down.
 We request you all to stay safe and take care of yourselves.

 Mohit wasn’t surprised.
 He has been expecting it to happen sooner or later.
 Despite all the perks that remote working offers, there are certain challenges which the project managers need to overcome.
-Co-ordinating projects and promoting collaboration become much harder when you cannot bring everyone together at one place.
+Coordinating projects and promoting collaboration become much harder when you cannot bring everyone together in one place.
 Thanks to all the technology available, gathering a team on a video call was quite effective during the first lockdown at least.

 Mohit starts to back up the required paperwork on the cloud.